ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 ## GraphQL

 GraphQL is a data query and a manipulation language for APIs.
-Initially, it was developed by Facebook for internal use and then released to the public.
+Initially developed by Facebook for internal use was then released to the public.
 GraphQL provides an approach to developing web APIs similar to REST, yet it is different from REST.
-Its difference is that it allows clients to describe the structure of the data required.
+Its difference lies in that it allows clients to describe the structure of the data required.
 Other features include a type system, a query language, and type introspection.
+In GraphQL there is ony one endpoint, here https://api.github.com/graphql.
+The user submits a JSON formatted query describing what data exactly wants the server to return.
+For instance, in order to get the currently authenticated user, we need to issue a JSON query of the form `"query": "query { viewer { login } }"`.
+Note however that we must escape the **"**.

 {% highlight mathematica %}
 {% raw %}